Infineon/mtb-example-psoc4-dfu-basic/README.md

 ### DFU interfaces

 The project supports *I2C* or *UART* interfaces for communicating with the DFU host.
 The *config* directory in the *mtb-example-psoc4-dfu-basic/bsps/TARGET_APP_CY8CKIT-041S-MAX/config* includes all the necessary configurations to select the supported interfaces.
-These configurations can also be edited or reconfigured using the *Design Configurator* under the *BSP Configurators* in the *Quick Panel*.
+These configurations can also be edited or reconfigured using the *Device Configurator* under the *BSP Configurators* in the *Quick Panel*.

 **Note:** The Device Configurator is common for both the bootloader and the application thus the resources are shared among them.

    **Figure 13.
-Design Configurator**
+Device Configurator**
    <img src="images/figure_13.png" alt="Figure_13" width="839"/>

 See the following table for the default configuration details.
 These default configurations can be changed according to the use case.
 However, you must ensure that the configuration of the DFU host tool matches with that of the project.